American University: Campus life

-AU has over 150 recognized organizations on campus, ranging from political and social.
-The Student Union Board (SUB), a part of the Student Government, is AU's oldest student-run organization.
-Since 1963, the SUB has arranged big name concerts and live entertainment for AU.
-Acts have ranged from the Grateful Dead to Ben Folds.
-Past acts include Chance The Rapper, Lupe Fiasco, Bob Dylan, Nirvana, Red Hot Chili Peppers, Andrew W.K., Phantom Planet, Everclear, Ben Kweller, Jimmy Eat World, Paramore, Stephen Lynch, Jim Gaffigan, Snow Patrol, Ghostface Killah, Ted Leo and the Pharmacists, Blackalicious, Metro Boomin, and Hayley Kiyoko.
-SUB also screens free second-run movies for the AU community, known as SUB Cinema.
+AU has over 150 recognized organizations on campus, ranging from political to social.

-American University also has an internationally top-ranked Model United Nations team (ranking 1st in North America following the 2021-2022 academic year).
+American has a Model United Nations team, ranked 1st in North America since the 2021–2022 academic year.
 The team competes actively at intercollegiate tournaments, and also hosts "AmeriMUNC" (American Model United Nations Conference) a yearly High School Model UN competition on campus.

+American University Student Government (AUSG) is the governing body of the student population and has been ranked as the most active student government in the United States.
+It comprises the Undergraduate Senate and the Executive Branch.
+AUSG promotes advocacy and launches initiatives on campus supported by the student body.

 AU has eight student-run university-recognized media organizations, including The Eagle newspaper, radio station WVAU, the Second District Records record label, the American Literary Magazine (AmLit), and several magazines.
-These media organizations are governed by a Student Media Board and are funded through the university's undergraduate student activity fee:
+These media organizations are governed by a Student Media Board and are funded through the university's undergraduate student activity fee.